• Skip to main content

 On Friday, we also surprised the students with a dance party in the gym before lunch.
 We brought the students into the gym in three shifts by grade, and played a mix of popular songs (like “Shake It Off” and “Happy”) over the sound system.
 Kids were doing silly dances, breakdancing, turning cartwheels, and forming conga lines.
 Most importantly, there were lots and lots of smiles.
 Even some teachers got in on the action!
 It was definitely one of my most favorite moments of the school year.

-You might also like: How To Plan a Walk & Bike To School Day
+YOU MIGHT ALSO LIKE: How To Plan a Walk & Bike To School Day

 Want to Do This At Your Child’s School?

 Want to have a Wellness Week at your child’s school?
 I created a free bundle of printables to make it easy for you.
 The bundle includes a day-by-day summary, task checklist, and morning announcement ideas.
-You can also get a free done-for-you flyer (which includes the Screen-Free Pledge Card) that you can customize with your school name and Wellness Week dates.

 I hope you’ll consider suggesting a program like Wellness Week at your school too.
 And if you have other great wellness-related programs at your school, I’d love to hear about them!